Qiskit/samplomatic/docs/guides/transpiler.rst

 Transpiler
 ==========

-The :meth:`samplomatic.transpiler.generate_boxing_pass_manager` is designed to provide a flexible and convenient way of grouping the operations of a circuit into annotated boxes.
-Whether you want to automate your workflow, you are interested in trying different boxing strategies for your circuits, or you simply want a quick and easy alternative to grouping and annotating by hand, the :meth:`samplomatic.transpiler.generate_boxing_pass_manager` has you covered.
+The :meth:`samplomatic.transpiler.generate_boxing_pass_manager` is a flexible and convenient function that builds :class:`qiskit.transpiler.PassManager`\s able to group the circuit instructions into annotated boxes.
+Whether you want to automate your workflow, you are interested in trying different boxing strategies for your circuits, or you simply want a quick and easy alternative to grouping and annotating by hand, :meth:`samplomatic.transpiler.generate_boxing_pass_manager` has you covered.

-This guide illustrates how to use :meth:`samplomatic.transpiler.generate_boxing_pass_manager` to box up quantum circuits.
-To highlight the effects of each of the function's arguments, in the sections that follow we will apply different pass managers to the circuit below.
+This guide illustrates how to use :meth:`samplomatic.transpiler.generate_boxing_pass_manager` and its aguments.
+To highlight the effects of each of the function's arguments, in the sections that follow we will mainly target the circuit below.

 .. plot::
    :include-source: